matt1/doc.js/README.md

 		</div>
 	</body>

-If you want to select an element to manipulate it its super-easy - just use the CSS selectors.
+If you want to select an element to manipulate it its super-easy - just use a CSS selector string as an argument for the doc() function.
 For example to select the heading we'd do this:

     var heading = doc(".heading");